amitfin/patch/README.md

 `files` is a list of patches to apply.
 Each item on the list has the following properties:

 - `name`: an optional file name.
 If it exists, it gets appended to the rest of the properties.
 If it doesn't exist, the rest of the properties should be supplied as a full path, including the file name.
-- `destination`: the local path to the file which should get the patch.
+- `destination`: the local path to the file which should be patched.
+The following variables can be used as a prefix: `{site-packages}` as the path to the location of Python libraries (e.g. `/usr/local/lib/python3.14/site-packages`), or `{homeassistant}` as the path to the `homeassistant` directory, i.e. `/usr/src/homeassistant/homeassistant` (the 2nd `/homeassistant` is not a mistake.
+There is `homeassistant` directory under the root.)
 - `base`: the path to the original file (before the patch).
 The patch happens only if the content of the file to be patched (`destination`) is identical to the content of the base file.
 Otherwise, a repair issue is raised.
 In such a case, a rebase of the patch is required along with updating the content of the files `base` and `patch`.
 This parameter can be provided as a local path or as a URL.
 - `patch`: the path to the file with the change.
 It can be provided as a local path or as a URL.

-All files must exist inside the Home Assistant Core environment.
+All files must be accessible from the Home Assistant Core environment.
 It’s convenient to point `base` and `patch` to [network shares](https://www.home-assistant.io/common-tasks/os#network-storage), or provide them as URLs.

-The `destination` path can use the following variables as a prefix:

-1. `site-packages`: path to the location of Python libraries (e.g. `/usr/local/lib/python3.14/site-packages`).
-2. `homeassistant`: path to the `homeassistant` directory, i.e. `/usr/src/homeassistant/homeassistant` (the 2nd `/homeassistant` is not a mistake.
-There is `homeassistant` directory under the root.)

 ## Install